zshanhyder01/Detection-Engineering/README.md

 Quickly deploy and adapt detection logic

 Detection Engineering is not a one-time effort — it is a continuous cycle of improvement.
 Use this repository as a foundation, and adapt it to your environment for maximum effectiveness.

+## Important Notes on Rule Usage
+SIGMA rule conversion depends heavily on your environment, including:
+Log sources availability
+Log parsing and normalization
+Field naming conventions

+### You should:
+Follow tuning guidelines in this repository
+Adapt rules to your SIEM schema
+Validate detections against real data

+Out-of-the-box rules may not work perfectly without customization.